prefect-aws

 Register newly installed block types

-Use of most AWS services requires an authenticated session.
-Prefect makes it simple to provide credentials via a AWS Credentials block.
+Most AWS services requires an authenticated session.
+Prefect makes it simple to provide credentials via AWS Credentials blocks.

 Steps: